redcode-labs/neurax/README.md

 It accepts a channel of type string as it's only argument and should be launched as a goroutine.
 Any scanned host will be sent through that channel as soon as it was classified as active.
 Host is treated as active when it has at least 1 open port, is not already infected + fullfils conditions specified within `NeuraxConfig`.

+### Disks infection
+  Neurax binary doesn't have to copy itself using wireless means.
+  Function `NeuraxDisks()` copies current binary (under non-suspicious name) to all logical drives that were found.
+  Copied binary is not executed, but simply resides in it's destination waiting to be run.
+  `NeuraxDisks()` returns an `error` if list of disks cannot be obtained or copying to any destination was impossible.

 ## Artwork credits